K2Ratus/notepad/readme.md

 ### Introduction

-When the page is loaded we either (try and) create a new document, or (try and) load an existing file.
+When the page is loaded we either (try to) create a new document, or (try to) load an existing file.
 Only one file can ever be loaded, if you need to load/create a new file you have to refresh the page.
 This makes life a little simpler.

 ### Making async API requests